speedment/speedment-doc/pages/predicate.md

 | notIn          | `Set<V>`     |  !p.contains(field)        | the `Set<V>` does not contain the field

 {% include tip.html content = "
 Fields that are `null` will never fulfill any of the predicates in the list above.
+Thus, neither `equals` nor `notEquals` will return `true` for null values.
 " %}
 {% include tip.html content = "
 The reason `equal` is not named `equals` is that the latter name is already used as a method name by the `Object` class (that every other class inherits from).
 The latter method has a different meaning than function than `equal` so a new name had to be used.